The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Limp wrist, hip swish and all…

-The men are attacked by streethoods and one is killed.
+Two panels later, the men are attacked by streethoods and one is killed.
 Oliver is enraged.
 Then he is ashamed.
 Too late, Oliver sees his part, his attitude, his joke—in the killing.
 Oliver hunts down the hoods.
 He exacts justice but he cannot undo the damage.
 He can’t bring back the dead.

 Yet, as Oliver’s perspective changes, so does the reader’s.